Programmer’s Guide

 Writing Jobs

-Create the file report_job.rb in the directory app/jobs in a Rails application, or in the jobs folder when running standalone without Rails.
+Create the file report_job.rb in app/jobs in a Rails application, or in the jobs folder when running standalone without Rails:

 class ReportJob < RocketJob::Job